abrahamryzhik/TrustedGray/README.md

 ## Future Changes and Goals
 1. Add multiple items to track.
 2. Store data in a json file to make life easier and let me add cool things like the time the webpage was updated (I may do this before 1 since it's easier even though it is lower priority).
+3. Add safety features for webpages that are down or stock not loading.
-3. Automate updates rather than having me run a script every day.
+4. Automate updates rather than having me run a script every day.
-4. Make the webpage look better.
+5. Make the webpage look better.

 ## Main Packages Used